Timwi/KtaneSouvenir/readme.md

     - If your question can be varied with things inserted into the sentence (e.g. “left display” vs. “right display”), use `{1}`, `{2}` etc. for those inserted bits, and then make sure to supply `ExampleExtraFormatArguments` and `ExampleExtraFormatArgumentGroupSize` correctly (examples: `DecoloredSquaresStartingPos` (one piece, so group size is 1); `RedCipherScreen` (two pieces, so group size is 2 and the example arguments come in pairs)).
     - If the inserted bit is an ordinal number (first, second, third, etc.), use `QandA.Ordinal` instead of a string (example: `SwitchInitialColor`).
     - If your targeted module’s name starts with “The”, make sure to specify the name without “The” but include `AddThe = true` (example: `DeckOfManyThingsFirstCard`).
 - Add a string constant in `Modules_General.cs` containing the `ModuleType` value on the targeted module’s `KMBombModule` component.
 This is also sometimes known as the “module ID”.
 For example, for *3D Maze*, this is `spwiz3DMaze`.
+Omit “The” in the constant name (for example: `_Bulb`, not `_TheBulb`).
 - Find an existing handler for a module that is similar to the one you wish to implement.
 The handlers have names beginning with `Process` (for example: `ProcessMafia` in `ModulesM.cs`).
 Study it carefully to understand how it works.
 - Implement a similar handler and place it alphabetically in the correct file (`ModulesA.cs` to `ModulesZ.cs`, or `Modules0.cs`).
-Omit “The” in the handler name (for example: `ProcessBulb`, not `ProcessTheBulb`).
+Omit “The” in the handler name as well.
     - Make sure to handle the case where the player gets a strike on the module and the information changes.
 Souvenir must not ask about information from stages that struck.
     - If there is a corner case where Souvenir should not ask a question, output a log message and add the module to `_legitimatelyNoQuestions` (see `ProcessShapeShift` or `ProcessSillySlots` for examples).
 - Go back to `Modules_General.cs`, find the `Awake()` method, and add an entry to the large dictionary mapping from your string constant to the method you just created.
 - Compile the project.
+- Run Souvenir in Unity and issue a TP command (such as `!1 bulb`) to see your question to make sure that it looks okay.
 - Test your Souvenir modifications in-game (e.g. by using Dynamic Mission Generator).
 Test all corner cases, including getting a strike on the module.
 - If your question does not show up and/or Souvenir displays a warning triangle, look at your logfile for error messages from Souvenir.
 You can Ctrl+F in the logfile for `<Souvenir` to find them.
 - Add your name and the module to `CONTRIBUTORS-raw.md`.